BasilExpeditions/Reddit-Clone/README.md

 #### PostgresSQL
 PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
 I have no idea how it works or where it runs but i love it.

+#### Migrations

+I initially had alot of trouble with this part starting out, Thankfully i collaborated with some friends who work as full stack developers whom were excellent at explaining situtations where you would use certain migrations.
+As a result i created 5 migrations

+1. devise_create_accounts.rb
+1. create_communities.rb
+1. create_posts.rb
+1. add_summary_to_communities
+1. create_comments

+#### Models

 ## Features to come:

 1. Admin accounts
 1. Total comments per post on posts show page
 1. Delete currently logged in users comments and not everyones
+1. Upvoting posts
+1. Upvoting comments
+1. Reporting posts
+1. Reporting accounts
+1. Reporting comments

 ## Existing Issues